 - Outputs from the model and modelling exercise

-The modelling process began with a discussion covering previous work carried out around Forster Roofing’s requirements, formulation and definition of the system processes required and the specification and gathering of relevant data to support the system scenario and mathematical model inputs.
+The modelling process began with a discussion covering previous work carried out around Forster Group’s requirements, formulation and definition of the system processes required and the specification and gathering of relevant data to support the system scenario and mathematical model inputs.

 It also involved discussion and agreement of model assumptions at system conception to validate the system process and operational parameters and agreement on the level and type of mathematical model outputs.

-At the next stage the modeller input data to generate specified model data outputs.
+At the next stage the modeller entered data to generate specified model data outputs.
 This involved making a number of assumptions, relating for example to the equipment that would need to be in place and the use and management of materials and product.